Riviera Maya: Geography

 The Riviera Maya is completely within the state of Quintana Roo on the Yucatán Peninsula of Mexico.
 The terrain is flat and covered by low tropical jungle.
 The geology is high purity carbonates down to a depth of 0.5–1.5 km below the surface.
 Mean annual rainfall is 1.5 m per year and the efficient infiltration results in the complete absence of any surface rivers.
 As is common in karst, underground river networks have formed by dissolution, and these have been explored and mapped by cave diving through sinkhole collapses, locally called cenotes.

 The whole of the Yucatán Peninsula is underlain by a density-stratified coastal aquifer system with a lens-shaped freshwater body floating on top of intruding saline water.
 The formation of caves (speleogenesis) within this coastal carbonate aquifer is principally associated with carbonate dissolution at the fresh-saline water contact within the aquifer.
 By 2008, the Quintana Roo Speleological Society (QRSS) reported more than 700 km of flooded cave passages within the limits of the Riviera Maya including the two longest underwater cave systems in the world of Sac Actun and Ox Bel Ha.
 These groundwater resources, accessed via the thousands of cenotes throughout the landscape, once supported the Maya civilizations and today remain the only natural sources of potable water in the area.

 The Caribbean coastline is a series of crescent shaped white sand beaches interrupted every 1–10 km by rocky headlands and inlets, called caletas, through which groundwater discharges into the coastal water.
 Large sections of the extensive mangrove swamps that lie behind the beaches and headlands are included in the areas scheduled for tourism development.

 Transportation

 Most tourists to the Riviera Maya arrive through Cancún International Airport, approximately 50 km north of Playa del Carmen.

 About 20 km north of Tulum, a new international airport was announced.
 In March 2011, the bidding for construction contracts was to be concluded.

-As of April 2014, all projects related with the Tulum Airport are no longer available through official sites.
-The high speed trans-peninsula train is now the main project for the area.
+The Tulum International Airport was finished in December 2023.

 In 2018 construction started on the Tren Maya, which would run the length of the Riviera Maya and connect it with other destinations on the Yucatán peninsula.